Riley-Py/UWaterloo-Work/Field Note Journal 2 - Are Minerals Important.md

 ## All Together

-For part A, I connected all of the minerals that were listed to the fact that there were three common connections between them:
+For part A, I connected all of the minerals that were listed to the fact that there were three common connections between them: a).
+They all originated from the Earth's crust, either from sedimentary rocks or fom

 #earth121
 #field_journal